rahat14/rahat14/README.md

 ```

 <details>
-  <summary><b>:telescope: 2020 goal</b></summary>
+  <summary><b>:telescope: 2022 goal</b></summary>
-  I want to make a little game this year.<br>I'm currently working on a small gameboy game with <a href="https://github.com/tfgrimes">@tfgrimes</a> using <a href="https://github.com/chrismaltby/gb-studio">GBStudio.dev</a>, which is an awesome game creator tool that makes it really easy to design a game if you're primarily focusing on the art and story (like myself).
-I'm hoping to print this on a cartridge when I'm done so you can actually experience it on a Gameboy!
+  I want to expance my knowledge from native to cross platfrom this year.
+Going to test flutter framework.
+Also i may travel more this yeaar.
 </details>

 ## :tada: Achievements